Artanisax/CS205-2022Fall/Project2/codes.md

     simplify();
 }

-/* convert number to string for output
+// convert number to string for output string number::to_s() const {
- * try to make the output more friendly
- * instead of just putting all the '0' out
- * or using scientific notation
- */
-string number::to_s() const {
     if (digit.empty()) return "0";  // 0 alone
     if (digit[0] == -2) return "Syntax Error!";